adner/adner.github.io/_posts/2025-07-14-dataverse-llm-evaluation.markdown

 So let's try the model that according to OpenAI superseded gpt-3.5-turbo - [**gpt-4o-mini**](https://platform.openai.com/docs/models/gpt-4o-mini).
 Not to be confused with [o4-mini](https://platform.openai.com/docs/models/o4-mini) which is a more sophisticated *reasoning* model.
 It is a mystery to me how OpenAI names their models. 🤔

 ![gpt-4o-mini](/images/250713/gpt4omini.webp)
-This model is off to a fantastic start and uses the knowledge source to answer the first couple of questions without issues or hint.
-However, it crashes and burns on the final question where it is suppose to go outside the scope of the pizza party data model and include the *Opportunity* and *Account* tables as well. **8/10** was the score by the orchestrator, which seems a bit on the high side IMHO.
+This model is off to a fantastic start and uses the knowledge source to answer the first couple of questions without issues or hints.
+However, it crashes and burns on the final question where it is supposed to go outside the scope of the pizza party data model and include the *Opportunity* and *Account* tables as well. **8/10** was the score by the orchestrator, which seems a bit on the high side IMHO.

 ![](/images/250713/gpt4omini_verdict.png)